-- Please note that changes/ update based on available information will be made from time to time, readers are advised to check on this page regularly.
+2. Please note that changes/ update based on updated information will be made from time to time, readers are advised to check on this page regularly.

-- Analysis was done based on available data at the time of publishing of this review.
+3. Analysis was done based on available data at the time of this review being published.

 All rights reserved.
 Without limiting the rights under copyright reserved above, no part of this publication may be reproduced, stored in or introduced into a retrieval system, or transmitted, in any form or by any means (electronic, mechanical, photocopying, recording or otherwise), without the prior written permission of the copyright owner of this publication.